ipk1/synackapiweb/README.md

 Please feel free to modify and improve this and kindly share with the community

-your scope will be visible in ttt.txt
+your scope will be visible in Allscope.txt and synackscope.txt